Ben S. Bernanke

 2006 - 2014

-Bernanke was born in Augusta, Ga., and grew up in Dillon, S.C.
+Bernanke was born in Augusta, Georgia, and grew up in Dillon, South Carolina.
 He received a bachelor’s degree in economics in 1975 from Harvard University (summa cum laude) and a doctorate in economics in 1979 from the Massachusetts Institute of Technology.